fmatthew40/password-generator/README.md

 https://fmatthew40.github.io/password-generator/

 # Usage:
 This application is used to create a password up to 128 characters.
+The application prompts the user on the password criteria such as capital letters, and special characters.